GermanCodeEngineer/py-pmp-manip/docs/doc_api.md

 ### Monitor: /

 ```

+## Viewing the Documentation

-You can write it to a file and use any tool(like VSCode) to display it:
+You can write it to a file and use any markdown viewer (like VSCode, GitHub, or grip) to display it nicely:

 ```python
 from pmp_manip import init_config, get_default_config, info_api, generate_opcode_doc